November 26, 2008 by gadaya

 The craze for hawaiian music in America started in the early 20th century.
 The exotic sounds of hawaiian guitars and ukuleles were featured everywhere in pop and country music of that time and hawaiians musicians were blending their own styles with jazz and country influences.
 Blues musicians were inspired by the slides techniques and made it their own, using bottlenecks and knifes.
 The hawaiian falsetto singing was echoed by the yodel in the voice of country singers like Jimmy Rodgers and Gene Autry and steel guitar would soon become an essential part of western swing and modern country music.

 5.North Bound Train

 The Fatal Flower Garden Variations

-“Fatal Flower Garden” comes from the english traditionnal folk song “Sir Hugh”, it’s one of the oldest of the “Child Ballads”, dating back to the Middle-Ages, and one of the scariest too.
-In fact, it’s not easy to talk about the subject of this song, the murder of a child by a “jew’s daughter”, wich has very antisemitic overtones.
-It was common in those days, in Europe, to accuse “foreigners” (gypsies, jews) when a ritual murder was commited and It leaded to pogroms and lynchs and other many horrible doings.
-Put in his context, it’s otherwise a “fine” traditionnal folk song and many modern versions simply eluds “the jew’s daughter” reference.
+“Fatal Flower Garden” comes from the english traditional folk song “Sir Hugh”, one of the oldest of the “Child Ballads”, dating back to the Middle-Ages, and one of the scariest too.
+In fact, it’s difficult to talk about the subject of this song, the murder of a child by a “jew’s daughter”, wich has very antisemitic overtones.
+It was common in those days, in Europe, to accuse “foreigners” (gypsies, jews) of ritual murder and it leaded to pogroms and lynchs and many other horrible doings.
+Put in its context, it’s otherwise a “fine” traditional folk song and many modern versions simply elud “the jew’s daughter” reference.

--Here, you’ll have another fine article and the complete lyrics for the Nelstone’s Hawaiians’s version.
+-Here, you’ll have another fine article from “Old Songs”

--I found also this on the net, wich evokes the figure of Harry Smith also.
+-I found also this on the net, which evokes the figure of Harry Smith also.